Telmouttaqi/cohort-10-class-work/week-02/assessment/gomoku/README.md

 - print : (Randomizing)
 - Program will randomly pick the first player
 - first player should have the black Stone
+- check if player return == null its human Player
-- ask the user for the location (row and column)
+- ask the Human Player for the location (row and column)
+- else
+- Random player will display all the move no need to enter the location
 - if the location already use display invalid until is a valid location.
-- For Random player will display all the move no need to enter the location
 - Random Player use generateMove method.
 - print the board after each successfully move
 - Check after each move if one of the player 1 or player two won